A simple distributional difference-in-differences estimator for univariate and bivariate outcomes: Introduction

 While DiD has typically been employed to evaluate the treatment effect on a specified economic outcome, there are many instances in which the treatment may affect multiple outcomes.
 For example, a change in tax rates on earnings of married couples may affect the hours of work of both husbands and wives.
 An analysis of such a tax change should include the impact on each of the outcomes.
 However, a richer analysis would not only examine the impact on the respective marginal hours distributions of husbands and wives but also the joint distribution of hours.
 Alternatively, while evaluations of minimum wage laws typically evaluate their impact on total employment, they may also affect the joint distribution of part-time and full-time employment.
-We illustrate how this joint effect can be evaluated via the bivariate distribution regression (BDR) approach of Fern\'andez-Val et al. (2024a).
-This requires that we first estimate the joint distribution by BDR and then construct the appropriate counterfactual.
+We illustrate how this joint effect can be evaluated via the bivariate distribution regression (BDR) approach of Chernozhukov et al. (2025).
+This requires that we first estimate the joint distribution of the bivariate potential outcome by BDR and then construct the appropriate counterfactual.
 The treatment effects are then obtained via the appropriate comparisons.
 A recent alternative to this approach is extending the changes-in-changes procedure to multiple outcomes as is done in Torous et al. (2024).

+We investigate the asymptotic properties of our estimators with panel data under cross-section independence, allowing for unrestricted time series dependence.
+This is an extension of the asymptotic theory of counterfactuals of Chernozhukov et al. (2013) for the univariate case and Chernozhukov et al. (2025) for the bivariate case.

 The following section introduces the model and provides an analysis of the univariate case without covariates.
 We also extend our analysis to include covariates and contrast our approach with the Athey and Imbens (2006) changes-in-changes procedure.
 Section \ref{sec:multiple} extends our analysis to the multiple outcome case and Section \ref{sec:estimation} discusses estimation.
+Section \ref{sec:asymptotic} discusses the asymptotic theory regarding our estimators.
 Section \ref{sec:empirical} provides an empirical illustration via an application of our procedure to the data employed in the Card and Krueger (1994) study of the impact of increasing the minimum wage on employment.
 Section \ref{sec:conclusions} concludes.